See More E-commerce Blogs

 Online behavior is especially helpful for the young demographic who keep their mobile devices on hand.
 An Accenture millennial shopping study suggests that 89% of respondents believe that access to real-time product availability information would influence their shopping choices regarding which stores to go.

 In addition, social networks have incorporated online purchasing on their platforms.
-According to Flurry, an adult spends 5 hours a day on their devices, with 50% of time spent in social, messaging, media, and entertainment apps.
+According to Statista, the average adult spends almost 5 hours a day on their devices, with 50% of time spent in social, messaging, media, and entertainment apps.
 The amount of time consumers spend on social media includes discovering new products (43%) and buying products directly (18.2%).

 Twitter has the “Buy Now” button, while Instagram just recently rolled out actionable advertisements, which is another way for customers to learn and buy products in real time.